venkateshdotin/C/Union/README.md

 Q&A
 --------

-1. Can we store data in multiple union members at the same time?
+**1. Can we store data in multiple union members at the same time?**
 --------------------------------------------------------------
 No. We can only store data in a single member at the same time.
 For example in the following C program, both x and y share the same location.
 If we change x, we can see the changes being reflected in y.